konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="livescoresall"></a>
 # **LivescoresAll**
-> SportLivescoresAllResponse LivescoresAll (string version, string sport)
+> SportLivescoresAllResponse LivescoresAll (string version = null, string sport = null)

 All